Richard C. West

 Richard Carroll West (August 13, 1944 – November 29, 2020) was an American librarian and one of the first Tolkien scholars.
 He is best known for his 1975 essay on the interlace structure of The Lord of the Rings, for which he won the 1976 Mythopoeic Scholarship Award for Inkling Studies.

 Biography

 Richard Carroll West was born on August 13, 1944.
 He was educated at the University of Wisconsin-Madison.
 He began studying J. R. R. Tolkien's Middle-earth legendarium in 1968, visiting the Tolkien archives at Marquette University in Milwaukee, Wisconsin many times from then for some 45 years.
-He edited Orcrist, the journal of the University of Wisconsin Tolkien Society; he co-founded that society in 1966.
+He co-founded the University of Wisconsin Tolkien Society in 1966, and served as editor for its journal, Orcrist.
 He worked for many years as serials and technical services librarian at the University of Wisconsin-Madison, alongside his Tolkien studies.

 West was part of the group of science fiction fans and scholars who founded WisCon, the first feminist science fiction convention, held in February of 1977.
 He married Harriet Perri Corrick, a fellow fan, in 1977.
 He died from COVID-19 in Madison, Wisconsin, on November 29, 2020, where he was being treated for a chronic illness.